2-5-Foundation/vane_web3/README.md

 - Receiver account ownership confirmation after transaction execution and network simulation.

-As this is crucial to make sure that you control account provided ( receiver ) in X network/blockchain.
+As this is crucial to make sure that you control the account provided ( receiver ) in X network/blockchain.

 After all confirmation, vane will route and submit the transaction to X address to the Y network/blokchain.